 Fruiting is maximized when different cultivars are in close proximity.

-Mohican Wayfaring tree viburnum (Viburnum lantana ‘Mohican’): A compact, 8 to 10 feet high and wide rounded shrub; thick, leathery, dark green leaves turn a purplish-red fall color.
-Attractive orange-red fruit in early July maintains color for 4 weeks or more.
+Mohican Wayfaring tree viburnum (Viburnum lantana ‘Mohican’): A compact, 8 to 10 feet high and wide, rounded shrub; thick, leathery, dark green leaves turn a purplish-red fall color.
+Attractive orange-red fruit in early July maintains good color for 4 weeks or more.